maximeraafat/BlenderNeRF/README.md

 `AABB` is restricted to be an integer power of 2, and defines the side length of the bounding box volume in which NeRF will trace rays.
 The property was introduced in *NVIDIA's [Instant NGP](https://github.com/NVlabs/instant-ngp)* version of NeRF, which is currently the only supported version.
 Future releases of this add-on might support different versions.

-Notice that each method has a `Name` property (by default set to *dataset*), which corresponds to the name of the dataset and ZIP file that will be created for the respective method.
-Each method can set a different dataset name, without affecting the `Name` properties of the other methods.
+Notice that each method has its separate distinctive `Name` property (by default set to *dataset*), which corresponds to the name of the dataset and ZIP file that will be created for the respective method.
+Customizing the dataset name for one method will not affect the other method's `Name` properties.
 Please avoid using unsupported characters (such as spaces, #, or /), as those characters will all be replaced by an underscore.

-Below are described the properties specific to each method (the `Name` property is left out, as discussed above).
+Below are described the properties specific to each method (the `Name` property is left out, as already discussed above).

 ### How to SOF